Welcome to a huge list of psychological pricing strategies.

 This section offers a few tactics.

-Due to anchoring, it’s no shocker that sellers can get more money by starting negotiations with a high initial offer (Galinsky & Mussweiler, 2001).
-That high number establishes an anchor point, pulling the final settlement closer to that range.
+Due to anchoring, it’s no shocker that sellers get more money by starting negotiations with a high initial offer (Galinsky & Mussweiler, 2001).
+That high number establishes an anchor point, pulling the final settlement closer.

 Not only should you start with a high initial price, but you should also use a precise value.
 In one study, Janiszewski and Uy (2008) asked participants to estimate the actual price of a plasma TV based on the suggested retail price — either $4,998, $5,000, or $5,012.